-Description

-Center for Transforming Lives: The Level Up Microenterprise program will provide outreach, coaching, education, and customized technical services for entrepreneurs.
+Description Center for Transforming Lives: The Level Up Microenterprise program will provide outreach, coaching, education, and customized technical services for entrepreneurs.
 The Economic Mobility team provides a cohort-based services that assist entrepreneurs with informal/non-registered businesses to develop business plans, create legal structures, access available funding, open business checking accounts, access small grants for business registrations, and attain education/certifications related to their business plans.
 The Level-Up program also utilizes one-on-one sessions with assigned coaches to assist community members in developing and executing their economic mobility plans and when applicable, childcare and transportation assistance needed for employment/business-related services are provided.

-Easter Seals North Texas: The Employment Services program will create a pathway for people with physical, intellectual, and behavioral disabilities to be trained in skills that lead them to employment where they can make a living wage.
+Easter Seals North Texas: The Employment Services program will create a pathway for people with physical, intellectual, and behavioral disabilities to be trained in skills that led them to employment where they can make a living wage.
 It will also seek to provide residents of Fort Worth the necessary training and certifications that will lead to employment opportunities with businesses in Fort Worth.

-The Ladder Alliance: Provide students various levels of computer skills training, which will enable them to close the technology gap, secure employment and begin the road to a self-reliant, independent and successful life.
+The Ladder Alliance: Provide students various levels of computer skills training, which will enable them to close the technology gap, secure employment and begin the road to a self-reliant, independent and Target Date successful life.
 The Women's Center of Tarrant County: Program will provide participants with Rapid Employment Services, Intensive Financial Coaching, and Resource Connection.
 Program participants will be hired for good jobs, rebuild emergency savings, gain access to health and paid leave benefits, establish long-term financial goals and live more stable, productive and secure lives.

-Target Date

-Estimate the number Center for Transforming Lives: 16 low-to-moderate income and type of families persons that will benefit from Easter Seals North Texas: 90 low-to-moderate income persons the proposed activities The Ladder Alliance: 180 low-to-moderate income persons The Women's Center of Tarrant County: 75 low-to-moderate income persons TOTAL: 361 low-mod persons Location Description Program services will be offered at the following locations: Center for Transforming Lives 512 W. 4 th Street, Fort Worth, TX 76102 Easter Seals North Texas 1424 Hemphill St., Fort Worth, TX 76104 The Ladder Alliance One Safe Place, 1100 Hemphill Street, Suite 302, Fort Worth, TX 76104 Opening Doors for Women in Need, 3600 Horne Street, Fort Worth, TX 76107 The Women's Center of Tarrant County 1723 Hemphill St., Fort Worth, TX 76110 Planned Activities Center for Transforming Lives: Staff Salaries, Supplies and Services, Facility Operations, Direct Assistance Easter Seals North Texas: Staff Salaries, Supplies and Services, Teaching Aids, Facility Operations, Insurance, Direct Assistance The Ladder Alliance: Staff Salaries The Women's Center of Tarrant County: Staff Salaries 7 Project Name 22-23 Affordable Housing Target Area Citywide Goals Supported Promote Affordable Housing for Renters/Owners Needs Addressed Affordable Housing (Renter and Owner) Funding CDBG: \$100,000129,623.50
+Target Date 9/30/2023 Estimate the number and type of families that will benefit from the proposed activities Center for Transforming Lives: 16 low-to-moderate income persons Easter Seals North Texas: 90 low-to-moderate income persons The Ladder Alliance: 180 low-to-moderate income persons The Women's Center of Tarrant County: 75 low-to-moderate income persons TOTAL: 361 low-mod persons

+Logation Description Program services will be offered at the following locations:

+Location Description

+Center for Transforming Lives

+512 W. 4th Street, Fort Worth, TX 76102

+Easter Seals North Texas

+The Ladder Alliance

+One Safe Place, 1100 Hemphill Street, Suite 302, Fort Worth, TX 76104

+Opening Doors for Women In Need, 3600 Horne Street, Fort Worth, TX 76107

+The Women's Center of Tarrant County

+1723 Hemphill St., Fort Worth, TX 76110

+Planned Activities Center for Transforming Lives: Staff Salaries, Supplies and Services, Facility Operations, Direct Assistance

+Easter Seals North Texas: Staff Salaries, Supplies and Services, Teaching Aids, Facility Operations, Insurance, Direct Assistance

+The Ladder Alliance: Staff Salaries

+The Women's Center of Tarrant County: Staff Salaries

+7 Project Name 22-23 Affordable Housing

+Target Area Citywide

+Goals Supported Promote Affordable Housing for Renters/Owners

+Needs Addressed Affordable Housing (Renter and Owner)

+Funding CDBG: \$100,000 HOME: \$2,944,997

+Description Project will fund housing counseling services, CFW's Homebuyer Assistance Program, CHDO operating expenses, and Polytechnic New Construction Project.
+Estimated program income of \$50,000 to be allocated to CFW Homebuyer Assistance Program and/or administrative costs.

+Target Date 9/30/2023